Immigration of skilled workers under the accelerated procedure

 Procedure

-If you would like to hire a foreign skilled worker or a foreign trainee who is still living abroad and your company is based in Bremen, you can apply to the Migration Office for the professional recognition and visa procedure to be carried out in an accelerated procedure.
+If you would like to employ a foreign skilled worker or a foreign trainee who is still living abroad and your company is based in Bremen, you can submit an application to the Migration Office to have the professional recognition and visa procedure carried out in an accelerated procedure.

-For this purpose, please fill out the form that you can find on this page and mail it to mailto:fachkraft@migrationsamt.bremen.de.
+To do this, please complete the form on this page and email it to mailto:fachkraft@migrationsamt.bremen.de

 -